 Operations at Sepon are permitted by the Government of Lao (GoL) under the Decree for Environmental Impact Assessment (2010) and the National Agreement on Environment Standards (2010).
 Individual permits for effluent or air emissions are not required.
-The environmental and social impact assessments, which are reviewed and approved by the GoL, outline the general framework for controlling impacts to the environmental Management and Monitoring Plan, which is updated every two years and submitted to the GoL.
+The environmental and social impact assessments, which are reviewed and approved by the GoL, outline the general framework for controlling impacts to the environment.
+Detailed mitigation and environmental performance criteria are outlined in the Sepon Environmental Management and Monitoring Plan, which is updated every two years and submitted to the GoL.